brianglass/anastasis/files/6october.md

 From his journeys \[which occupy five pages of small print in the Menaion\].

-On the same day, commemoration of the holy Martyr, EroiÃ¯s.
+On the same day, commemoration of the holy Martyr, Eroiïs.

 ****

 Verses.

-Virgin ErotiÃ¯s they burn with fire
+Virgin Erotiïs they burn with fire

 Who was on fire with the love of Christ.